Your browser version is outdated. We recommend that you update your browser to the latest version.

 (As Yet) Unpublished Papers:

-NEW!
 Racing with a rearview mirror: Outcome lags and investment fluctuations (with Chantal Marlats and Lucie Ménager)

 Abstract: We model an R&D race in which investors sequentially attempt to achieve an innovation using a risky technology that produces outcomes with a lag.
 This lag creates a tradeoff between the incentive to invest in a potentially rewarding technology and the risk of being preempted by competitors.
 In equilibrium, players alternate between periods of strictly decreasing investment and investment breaks, which vanish when the outcome lag is small enough.
 By contrast, without an outcome lag investment is constant until the common belief that the innovation is feasible reaches a threshold, after which investment stops forever.
 We thus identify a novel economic force that drives fluctuations in R&D spending.
 While socially optimal investment is also non-monotonic with an outcome lag, the equilibrium is inefficient.
 Non-monotonic investment patterns persist when the outcome lag is uncertain, when investment costs are convex, and when investors decide both when and how much to invest.